 Before comparing bankruptcy and debt settlement programmes, it's important to know and appreciate whether one of them is the best option for you.
 Every case is unique, which is why thorough research is necessary before choosing one of the two options.
 Bankruptcy may appear to be the easier option, but it has serious consequences.

-It can be termed as the renegotiating or settling in some way the terms and conditions of a person's debt to a debt collector or creditor.
-It can be risky if it isn't scrutinized properly.
-In simpler terms, it means that the creditor has agreed to receive or accept less than the actual amount that was owed as the full payment.
+Renegotiating or settling the terms and circumstances of a person's debt with a debt collector or creditor in some way.
+If it isn't thoroughly examined, it can be hazardous.
+In layman's terms, it means that the creditor has agreed to accept a payment that is less than the full amount owing.

-You will definitely have to pay tax on the forgiven debt.
+You will very certainly have to pay tax on the debt that has been forgiven.

-It is a very big gamble since not all creditors might be willing to settle.
-If all one fails to make a monthly payment at any one time, they will be in a much bigger problem with the creditors.
+It's a major risk because not all creditors are likely to agree to a settlement.
+If somebody fails to make a monthly payment at any moment, they will have a much more serious problem with their creditors.

-The primary con is the fact that you must have the cash in hand for you to be able to pay your settlements.
+The biggest disadvantage is that you must have cash on hand in order to pay your settlements.

-In business terms, it can be described as a chance to begin afresh by forgiving past debts that cannot be paid in exchange giving the creditors a chance to obtain some equal measure of repayment based on the individual's or business's assets that are available for liquidation.
+In commercial terms, it's a chance to start over by forgiving past debts that can't be paid in exchange for creditors getting a chance to get some form of equal repayment based on the individual's or business's assets that are available for liquidation.